As we continue to dive deep into the worlds of Agile and Scrum, the next topic we’d like to cover is sprint planning meetings.

 The ceremony helps the whole group focus on execution, minimize surprises, and get higher-quality outcomes.

-The best practice is to schedule the sprint planning at the beginning of the week so that the flow is not interrupted by the weekend.
+The best practice is to schedule the sprint planning in the weekly planner online at the beginning of the week so that the flow is not interrupted by the weekend.
+Also good way is to use tools for project management.
+And you can use remote work collaboration tools to control remote workers.

 The sprint planning agenda